PaulJuliusMartinez/jless/README.md

 - Full regex-based search for finding exactly the data you're looking for.

-`jless` currently supports macOS and Linux.
+`jless` currently supports macOS, NetBSD and Linux.
 Windows support is planned.

 ## Installation